 The question of sample bias in the analysis of recidivism is inescapable because of two extremely important factors.
-First, 33 of the highest-risk UDIS referrals--equal to 18.6 percent of the subjects who had exited from UDIS--were unavoidably skimmed off the top of the UDIS sample.
-These were the boys who got into sufficient trouble while they were in UDIS to be terminated directly into DOC.
-Virtually without exception, the trouble consisted of frequent arrests or an arrest for a serious offense, but they have no "after UDIS" record at all, and hence could not be part of a recidivism analysis.\ This selection bias alone stacks the odds substantially in UDIS's favor, and it is intractable to correction.
+First, 33 of the highest-risk UDIS referrals-equal to 18.6 percent of the subjects who had exited from UDIS-were unavoidably skimmed off the top of the UDIS sample.
+These were the boys who got into sufficient trouble while they without exception, the trouble consisted of frequent arrests UDIS" record at all, and hence could not be part of a recidivism analysis.
+This selection bias alone stacks the odds substantially in UDIS's favor, and it is intractable to correction.